Herbert C. Holdridge: Later life

 Despite having failed to secure a presidential nomination from even minor national parties in three different elections over a dozen years, Holdridge would always claim to have been nominated by the Vegetarians and the Prohibitionists, an achievement of such ephemeral value that no reporter ever questioned it.
 After 1956 he never again sought a nomination from established political parties.
 Instead, he devoted his efforts to nascent movements designed to empower American Indians, and to anti-Catholic propaganda against the 1960 presidential campaign of John F. Kennedy.

-Holdridge founded the "Minute Men for the Constitution" in 1957, which published two newsletters but did little else.
-In 1960 he established the "Constitutional Provisional Government of the United States", which claimed the Hopi Indians were still a sovereign nation, since they had never signed a peace treaty with the United States.
-Holdridge apparently appointed himself to represent the Hopi in this matter, without actually attracting any members of that tribe to his organization.
+Holdridge founded the "Minute Men for the Constitution" in 1957.
+In 1960, he established the "Constitutional Provisional Government of the United States", which claimed the Hopi Indians were still a sovereign nation, since they had never signed a peace treaty with the United States.
+Holdridge appointed himself to represent the Hopi in this matter, albeit without attracting any members of that tribe to his organization.

-Holdridge and his first wife Marie had divorced in the 1940s.
-He then married a former dancer named Julie Phelps (19 October 1908 – 24 October 2003), and adopted her daughter Cheryl.
+Holdridge and his first wife Marie divorced in the 1940s.
+He married a former dancer named Julie Phelps (19 October 1908 – 24 October 2003), and adopted her daughter Cheryl.
 His political activities and incessant writing of public letters to newspapers and elected officials would prove a minor embarrassment to his stepdaughter's acting career.
 Meanwhile, his son, John H. Holdridge, pursued a diplomatic career.

-By the early 1960s Holdridge had become estranged from his second wife and their daughter.
+By the early 1960s, Holdridge had become estranged from his second wife and their daughter.
 Holdridge was not invited to the latter's wedding to Woolworth heir Lance Reventlow in November 1964, and shortly thereafter, moved to Toledo, Ohio.
-His principal occupation during the last years of his life was in attempting to keep alive his Hopi government project, which was rendered futile by his inability to attract either funding or supporters.
+His principal occupation during the last years of his life was trying to keep alive his Hopi government project, which was rendered futile by his inability to attract either funding or supporters.
 Holdridge died at the Veteran's Administration Hospital in Brecksville, Ohio, on September 29, 1974.